Confidence vs. Cockiness — The Fine Line To Walk

 Confidence vs. Cockiness — What’s the Difference?

 The confident person comes from a place of strength.
-Their behavior is an expression of past challenges overcome.
+Their self-assuredness is a result of past challenges overcome.

 The cocky person comes from a place of weakness.
-They are overcompensating for unaddressed weaknesses from their past.
+They are overcompensating for unaddressed weaknesses.

 The confident person’s directionality is inwards.
 They are checking in with themselves — their values, their competence — to decide what to do next.